briankidd9design/techdegree-project-6/README.md

 #Exceeds:
 I changed the package.json file so that the app will run with npm start

-I created an error template that will display an erro message with the error code and the error stack
+I created an error template that will display an error message with the error code and the error stack

 CSS: I changed the font styles and colors.
 I changed the background colors of all sections